ResourceAggregator/Frontend-stuff/css/css.md

 # Guide to css

 ### Index
+ A. Specificity in css

      1. Order in css
-2. Class vs Id
+     2. Class vs Id (ID has a higher priority than class)

 3. Pseudo-class selectors
 4. Colors
 5. Making Sense of Units in CSS
 6. Understanding CSS Display : none, inline , block, inline-block

+        a.
+Display: None   vs.  Visibility: Hidden
+        b. inline vs block (div vs span)

 ----
 ## 1.Order in css
- This is because in CSS, the order in which you write your declarations matter.
-If a conflicting declaration is found further down the styles document, it is honored.
+ This is because in CSS, the order in which you write your declarations matter. **If a conflicting declaration is found further down the styles document, it is honored.**

 ##### Specificty in CSS
 The points are calculated off of the selectors in the CSS rule.